Ben Roller: Professional football career

-He also played on several of the Penn college teams and won the "university championship" in his second and fourth years, however he never played for the varsity because of a four-year rule.
+He also played on several of the Penn college teams and won the "university championship" in his second and fourth years.
+However, he never played for the varsity because of a four-year rule.

 Post-college

 After graduating from Penn, Roller assisted Dr. Barton Cooke, a professor at the medical school, in writing a textbook.
-He decided to accept a position as professor of physiology at the University of Washington.
-He also served as the supervisor to the school's athletics and as an advisor to the Seattle Athletic Club.
+He accepted a position as a professor of physiology at the University of Washington.
+He also supervised the school's athletics and was an advisor to the Seattle Athletic Club.
 After two years with the school, he decided to open an office.
-He also worked as a land speculator and acquired wealth up until the Panic of 1907.
+He also worked as a land speculator and acquired wealth until the Panic of 1907.

 Wrestling career

-He later resigned that position in 1906 to become a full-time wrestler.
+He later resigned from that position in 1906 to become a full-time wrestler.
 Roller’s first professional match was against Jack Carkeek.
-Roller won two falls in a period of 17 minutes and received $1,600.
-After that, he started having matches around the Northwest, under the names Dr. Roller, Dr. Benjamin Roller, Dr. B.F.
+Roller won two falls in 17 minutes and received $1,600.
+After that, he started having matches around the Northwest under the names Dr. Roller, Dr. Benjamin Roller, and Dr. B.F.
 Roller, and Doc Roller.
 He next wrestled Frank Gotch in an exhibition match, for which he received $4,000.
-After the bout with Gotch, Roller decided to use wrestling as tool for traveling the world and studying under the noted professors in both the United States and Europe.
-Over the span of his career, Roller defeated many of the top wrestlers of his day.
-These wrestlers included Farmer Burns, Fred Beell, Ed Lewis, and Joe Stecher, who was managed by Gotch.
-From 1906–1918, Roller posted a record of 39 wins, 26 losses, and 4 draws in 69 matches.
+After the bout with Gotch, Roller decided to use wrestling as a tool for traveling the world and studying under the noted professors in both the United States and Europe.
+Throughout his career, Roller defeated many of the top wrestlers of his day.
+These wrestlers included Farmer Burns, Fred Beell, Ed Lewis, and Joe Stecher, who Gotch managed.
+From 1906–1918, Roller posted a record of 39 wins, 26 losses, and four draws in 69 matches.